uvaaland/cig_llnl_workshop/vis_mesh.md

 * **Step 3: Visualize using Paraview**

-  Start Paraview, click the `Open` button in the top left corner, and navigate to the `./specfem3d_globe/OUTPUT_FILES/` folder.
+  Start `Paraview`, click the `Open` button in the top left corner, and navigate to the `./specfem3d_globe/OUTPUT_FILES/` folder.
 In this folder you should see two file-bundles called `reg_.._vp.vtk` and `reg_.._vs.vtk`, which are the combined data files that we produced in the previous step.
 In order to